wangjinwei94/caffe_deploy/README.md

 Test passed: all on Linux x86_64 with CUDA 8.0 and CuDNN 5.1, and CPU_ONLY + USE_EIGEN on Windows.

-In GNU environment, the libcaffe_deploy.so will be generated, while in MSVC environment the caffe_deploy.lib and the protobuf.lib will be generated.

 If you have modified caffe.proto, please run update_proto.sh on Linux before build on any platform and configuration.

 # Caffe